 Group and the Crypto

 In October 2009, I joined Xerox Research Centre Europe, where I led the Machine Learning group.
 The team conducted applied research in machine learning, computational statistics and mechanism design, with applications in customer care, transportation and governmental services.
-I am now a Senior Research Scientist with Machine Learning Science at Amazon, Berlin, where I lead the algorithms group.
-Recently, I served as an Area Chair for NIPS '11, NIPS '13, AISTATS '14, AISTATS '15 and ICML '15.
+I joined Amazon, Berlin, as an Applied Science Manager in October 2013, where I was in charge of delivering zero-parameter machine learning algorithms.
+I am now a Principal Applied Scientist.
+Recently, I served as an Area Chair for NIPS '11, NIPS '13, AISTATS '14, AISTATS '15, ICML '15, and NIPS '17.
 I was Tutorials Chair at ECML-PKDD

-'09 and Industry Track Chair for ECML-PKDD '12, and taught a lecture on Bayesian optimisation at MLSS 2016.
+'09 and Industry Track Chair for ECML-PKDD '12, and taught a lecture on Bayesian optimisation at Machine Learning Summer School '16.

 Machine Learning Summer School (MLSS 2016, Arequipa): Bayesian Optimisation.

 Peyresq Summer School in Signal and Image Processing '16: Classification and Clustering.

 Engineering in Computer Science '12 at ENSIMAG: Statistical Principles and Methods.

 MSc in Machine Learning '11 (Applied Machine Learning) at UCL: Machine Learning at Xerox -- From statistical